This topic addresses the purpose of the NASA software improvement efforts and provides an overview of the activities for software process improvement.

 - What are the elements of OCE’s approach?

 - The integration of sound software engineering principles and standards.

 - The use of the Software Engineering Institute's Capability Maturity Model as a benchmark for assessments.

 - OCE in collaboration with each Center and the NASA Engineering and Safety Center (NESC).

 - NASA Software Working Group.

 The following key principles guide NASA's software improvement activities:

-- Reduce risk of software failure - Increase mission safety.
+- Reduce the risk of software failure - Increase mission safety.

 - Improve how defects are found and remove the defects early in the development cycle.